from a handpicked tutor in LIVE 1-to-1 classes

 The area of a 2D shape is the space occupied by it.
-Since there are different kinds of 2D shapes like circle, square, rectangle, etc., there are different formulas used to find their areas.
-For example, the area of a circle can be calculated with the help of the formula, Area = πr2, where 'r' is the radius of the circle and π is a constant with a value of 22/7.
+Since there are different kinds of 2D shapes like circles, squares, rectangles, etc., there are different formulas used to find their areas.
+For example, the area of a circle can be calculated with the help of the formula, Area = πr2, where 'r' is the radius of the circle and (pi) π is a constant with a value of 22/7.
 The area of a square is calculated with the formula, Area = side × side.
 The area of 2D shapes is expressed in square units.

 How to Teach 2D Shapes?

 Teaching 2D shapes is easy if the concept is introduced in the early years.
 First of all, the names of the basic shapes can be made to learn.
-Then, the students should be asked to identify the names of the shapes.
+Then, the students should be asked to identify the names of the shapes from a list of 2d shapes.
 Another interesting way can be by asking them to spot the shapes around them.

 Some commonly seen 2d shapes that can be seen in the house are, the rectangular surface of a notebook (rectangle), the circular shape of a clock (circle), the circular shape of a pizza, a square-shaped window (square)

 Yes, a circle is a 2D shape because it exists on a plane with no depth.
 It is a curved shape that has no corners or edges.